ks061/OOP-neural-network/src/readme.txt

 Other Notes:
-- Because the homework explicitly says to keep the readme.txt here, we update the same readme.txt for subsequent homeworks, as it appears that the readme is shared across all homework.
+- Because the homework explicitly says to keep the readme.txt here, we update the same readme.txt for subsequent homework assignments, as it appears that the readme is shared across all homework.
 - The Logger has static fields and methods; this design is intentional.
 The default constructor is overridden to be private so that it is private.
 The assumption here is that there will only be one Logger instance per process.